Karl Haushofer: Life and early career

 Haushofer would both identify and influence Germany's contemporary autocracy (although the title 'Führer' would be used, not 'Kaiser').
 After retiring from the army with the rank of Generalmajor (major general) in 1919, he forged a friendship with the young Rudolf Hess, who became his scientific assistant and later rose to be the deputy leader of the Nazi Party, second in authority only to Hitler.

-In 1919, Haushofer successfully defended his second dissertation, and became Privatdozent for political geography at Ludwig Maximilian University of Munich, and was made a professor in 1933, although he declined a formal position and salary, because that would have affected his military pension.
+In 1919, Haushofer successfully defended his second dissertation, and became Privatdozent for political geography at Ludwig-Maximilians-Universität München, and was made a professor in 1933, although he declined a formal position and salary, because that would have affected his military pension.

 Geopolitik and relationship with Hitler

 Haushofer entered academia with the aim of restoring and regenerating Germany.
 He believed the Germans' lack of geographical knowledge and geopolitical awareness to be a major cause of Germany’s defeat in World War I, because Germany had found itself with a disadvantageous alignment of allies and enemies.
 His specialty was to combine the fields of geography, history, economics, demography, political science, and anthropology into a new discipline that came to be called Geopolitik.
 Haushofer himself could not plainly describe this "new science," but its principal thrust was to view the state as a person or organism, shaped over time by its unique geography and history into a specific national character.
 In this context he coined the term Lebensraum - "room to live" - to describe the territory that a healthy and expanding state needed to sustain its population.
 This notion would be adopted by Hitler and the Nazi party in its most aggressive and militaristic interpretation.

 In 1923, Hitler was jailed following his failed "Beer Hall Putsch," and Rudolf Hess surrendered to be imprisoned alongside his leader in Landsberg Prison.

 Haushofer became a teacher of politics and philosophy to both Hess and Hitler.
 According to scholar Holger Herwig, "Like a dry sponge, Hitler soaked up what Haushofer offered."

 Every Wednesday between 24 June and 12 December 1924, Prof. Dr. Haushofer made the 100-kilometer-long round trip from Munich to Landsberg.
 Once each morning and once each afternoon he offered what he called the "young eagles," Hess and Hitler, hours of intense personal mentoring....